spinal Disc Condition

 It's difficult to enjoy life to its fullest when you're suffering from a disc condition.
 Specifically, if you have trouble finding recovery and relief for pains and discomforts that include pinched nerves or herniations, chances are, you're not getting the most from your body.

 You have a right to feel your best.
-No one deserves to constantly struggle with movement and mobility – and now, you don't have to!
+No one deserves to constantly struggle with poor movement and mobility – and now at Your Healthy Spine, you don't have to!

 HOW IT OCCURS

-Depending on the nature of the disc injury, you may experiencing disc herniation, a bulging disc or pinched nerve.
-In extreme circumstances, the outer covering of the disc can break and press on the spinal nerve.
-Discs can also swell, tear or degenerate.
+Depending on the nature of the disc injury, you may experience a disc herniation, bulging disc or pinched nerve.
+In extreme circumstances, the outer covering of the disc can tear and press on a spinal nerve.
+Discs can also swell or degenerate.

 Different types of disc conditions can form, often generating feelings of pain and discomfort.
 These conditions have been known to stem from deficiency in collagen, poor muscle tone and/or posture, obesity or excessive strain.